Armed Forces Claims

 A

 There is no maximum compensation limit to a negligence claim and negligence claims tend to result in much higher awards of compensation than under the AFCS.
-A personal injury claim takes into account past and future earnings, including promotions you would have received, loss of housing benefits, loss of pension and the costs of any future medical treatment, care and support, aids and equipment and accommodation.
+A military injury compensation claim takes into account past and future earnings (including promotions you would have received), loss of military benefits, loss of pension and the costs of any future medical treatment, care, support, aids, equipment and accommodation.

 Q